dvln/out/README.md

 ```

 ## Environment settings
-Curently there's only a couple:
+Currently there's only a couple:

  * PKG_OUT_NONZERO_EXIT_STACKTRACE env set to "1" causes stacktraces to kick in
    for any non-zero exit done through this package (os.Exit() is not affected),
    so basically if you use IssueExit... or ErrorExit... or Fatal... it works

+ * PKG_OUT_DEBUG_SCOPE env can be set to to a list of packages or functions
+   to restrict debug/trace output to, useful to trim debugging output and focus
+   on a specific set of function(s) or packages(s).
+This is basically just a
+   substring match on the func name returned by runtime.FuncForPC() which tends
+   to look like "github.com/jdough/coolpkg.Func" for example.
+If your package
+   is "github.com/jdough/mypkg" and you have kicked on debugging output in
+   your tool and only want debugging from this pkg then set the env variable
+   to "mypkg." and all other debug/trace output is not shown, if you want two
+   packages then set it to "mypkg.,coolpkg." for example, if you want a pkg
+   specific function then "mypkg.FuncA" could be used, etc.

-Meant for internal use (eg: for testing purposes):
+And one meant for internal use (eg: for testing purposes):

  * PKG_OUT_NO_EXIT env set to "1" causes bypass of os.Exit() in this package,
    only applies to exits reached via the 'out' package

 # Current status
 This is a very early release... needs more work so use with caution (vendor it)
-as it's likely to change a bit over the coming months.
-Thanks again to spf13
+as it's likely to change a fair bit over the coming months.
+Thanks again to
-and the Go authors for some ideas here and definitely feel free to send in any
+spf13 and the Go authors for some ideas here and definitely feel free to send
-issues.
+in any issues via Github and I'll try and knock em out.

 I've tried to use mutexes to protect the data similar to Go 'log' but that
 hasn't really been tested much.

 I wrote this for use in [dvln](http://github.com/dvln).
 Yeah, doesn't really
 exist yet but we shall see if I can change that.
 It's targeted towards nested
-multi-pkg multi-scm development line and workspace management... what could
+multi-pkg multi-scm development line and workspace management (not necessarily
-go wrong?  ;)
+for Go workspaces but could be used for that as well)... what could go wrong? ;)